An Online Seminar Taught by

 WHO SHOULD sign up?

 Virtually anyone who does statistical analysis can benefit from new methods for handling missing data.
 To take this course, you should have a good working knowledge of the principles and practice of multiple regression, as well as elementary statistical inference.
 But you do not need to know matrix algebra, calculus, or likelihood theory.
+You should be reasonably proficient at using one of these statistical packages: SAS, Stata or R.

 “Professor Allison’s short courses have always been very practical.
 The math was discussed at the right level and the time on application was very well spent.
 His notes on when one should and shouldn’t use certain methods are also very important.
 I would recommend his short courses to others.”